nunofachada/perfandpubtools/README.md

 plotting a scalability graph if different setups correspond to different computational work sizes.

-* [speedup](speedup.m) - Determine speedups using folders of files obtained with GNU time command, and optionally plot speedups in a bar plot.
+* [speedup](speedup.m) - Determine speedups using folders of files
+obtained with GNU time command, and optionally plot speedups in a bar plot.

-* [times_table](times_table.m) - Returns a matrix with useful contents for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds), relative standard deviations, speedups (vs the implementations specified in the `compare` input variable).
+* [times_table](times_table.m) - Returns a matrix with useful contents
+for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds), relative standard deviations, speedups (vs the implementations specified in the `compare` input variable).

+* [times_table_f](times_table_f.m) - Print a timing table formatted in
+plain text or in Latex.

 ### Examples